Haven Board of Directors

 You believe that children have a right to grow up safe from the fear of sexual abuse at the hands of adults they trust.

 You believe that the responsibility for violence lies with the person who chooses to commit it, and NEVER with the victim.

 You understand that the people who come to us for help do so because the systems that are supposed to keep them safe have failed, not because of character flaws that need to be fixed.
 You are committed to seeing those systems work the way they are supposed to, and holding them accountable when they don’t.

 A Board of Directors made up of people with diverse belief systems and backgrounds helps Haven be a stronger agency.
 At the same time, prospective board members should be aware of Haven's core values and the types of issues we publicly support.

-- Haven believes there is an intersection between power/privilege at a societal level and the effectiveness of traditional responses to violence experienced by those without power.
-Therefore, we support identification of policies and practices that prioritize equality for all.
+Haven believes there is an intersection between power/privilege at a societal level and the effectiveness of traditional responses to violence experienced by those without power.
+Therefore, we support policies and practices that reflect the unique experience of traditionally marginalized populations.
 In particular, Haven seeks to improve community responses for survivors who are people of color, members of the LGBT community, survivors of abuse in later life, and survivors with disabilities.